appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 - Timespan: This option allows the User to define the duration for which the self-loop will iterate the node over which it defined.
 **User can set Maximum upto  24 hrs, 59 mints, 59 seconds, to iterate the occurrence**

-Self loop execution on a node can be achieved by choosing any one of the options.
+You can execute a Self loop by choosing any one one of the three given options.
 Although the availability of data is always the prime criteria for executing the self-loop.

 ### Working Principle
 [INSERT SELF LOOP LINK VIEW IMAGE]